• Skip to primary navigation

 • Place the oil in a large frying pan and heat over a medium heat.

 • When the oil is hot, add four of the potato cakes to the pan.
-Frying for 3-4 minutes each side, until golden and hot throughout.
+Frying for 3-4 minutes on each side, until golden and hot throughout.

 • Don’t have the heat up too high – we need the middle of the potato cake to cook through, without the outside burning.

-• Also, try not to move the potato cakes around in the pan, except for when you’re turning them over.
+• Also, try not to move the potato cakes around in the pan, except when you’re turning them over.
 This helps to ensure they don’t break apart.

 • Place the cooked potato cakes on the warm baking tray, in the oven, to keep warm while you cook your second batch.